SchneFre/Multitable-Ecommerce-European-Fashion/README.md

 ## Workflow

-I used Pyhton to connect to Kaggle and to upload the data into a mySQL database.
+I used Pyhton to connect to Kaggle and to upload the data into a MySQL database.
 In MySQL Workbench I created severeal VIEWs that were queried in pyhton in order to create the visualisations.

 ## Goal: Evaluate the last sales campaign and plan the next campaign